eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 - **be**ing **open minded** is a big part what *open* means when we talk about *open source*.
-**be welcoming** to newcomers and **encourage diverse** new contributors from all backgrounds. diversity of approaches is what helps us grow.
+**be welcoming** to newcomers and **encourage diverse** new contributors from all backgrounds. diversity of approaches is what helps us grow :seedling:
 - **own the code**. it's no one's and everyone's.
 - **be transparent** and create issues for any changes that you wish to make. discuss things openly and get community feedback.